underpig1/octos/docs/guides/mod.md

     "entry": "index.html"
 }
 ```
-The `entry` field basically tells Octos to load index.html as the entry point when your mod is first enabled.
-This field is not necessary for a simple single-page mod like this one, but it's useful if your mod later needs to navigate between different `.html` files in the same folder. `entry` can also be a link to an external webpage!
+The `entry` field basically tells Octos where your mod's main webpage is located.
+If you don't put specify this field, Octos will automatically look for `index.html` or any other HTML file in your mod folder, so you probably don't need to worry about this for now, but it's good practice if you later have a bunch of HTML files in the folder. `entry` can also be a link to an external webpage!

-In this folder, you can include assets, libraries, icons, scripts, and anything that your mod needs to run.
-Let's add an `index.js` to our mod:
+Recall that, just like any other webpage, we can add any files we need to our mod folder.
+Let's add an `index.js` to our mod for some JavaScript functionality:
 ```
 MyAwesomeMod/
 ├── index.html